rodelesca/plIndigoProject/README.md

 # plIndigoProject

 ## DBTC Course Manager:
-This program is designed to let the user view and edit DBTC's courses' details to hopefully contribute to the organization and manageability of the DBTC courses.
+This program is designed to let the user view and edit DBTC's courses' details to hopefully contribute to the organization and manageability of said courses.

 ## Features
 The program's features include: